 Leading Strategic Change

 There is always an element of change in strategy.
-Whether it is finding ways to do more of what you already do well; identifying and closing gaps in areas where there are weaknesses; or taking the organization in entirely new directions.
-Even maintaining the status quo on specific strengths can require managing change since external forces may be working against you: for instance high retention rates become ‘at risk’ due to pending retirements.
+Whether it is finding ways to do more of what you already do well or identifying and closing gaps in areas where there are weaknesses.
+Or taking the organization in entirely new directions.
+Even maintaining the status quo on specific strengths can require leading strategic change.
+External forces may be working against you.
+For instance, high retention rates become ‘at risk’ due to pending retirements and high turnover.

 In our work with organizations, we help them develop strategic priorities or goals.
 Then we support their desired change by ensuring that each priority is assigned a champion.
 The champion doesn’t necessarily do the work, but is responsible for seeing that the goal is accomplished.
 We also encourage the senior leaders to be the champions of the champions.